 Syria acceded to the International Covenant on Civil and Political Rights (ICCPR) on 21st April 1969.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Syria’s accession to the ICCPR was made without any reservation limiting its commitment to religious freedom.

 Syria’s Christian communities face multiple challenges within the context of the current conflict.
 In parts of the country, in particular those areas under government control, Christians enjoy relatively good standing in society, though some restrictions apply to recognised Christian communities, especially to activities that could be construed as proselytism.
-The common assumption (often but by no means always correct) that Christians are pro-government presents a vulnerability on political grounds, especially for Christians in areas controlled by opposition groups.
+The common assumption (often but not always correct) that Christians are pro-government contributes to the tolerance in government areas but presents a vulnerability on political grounds for Christians in areas controlled by opposition groups.
 The deterioration of the rule of law has led to an increasing vulnerability to kidnappings for ransom, including amongst Christian communities – several Christian leaders have been abducted since the start of the conflict by militants for political purposes and/or financial gain.
-The greatest challenges for Syria’s Christian communities have been in those areas controlled by extremist groups, such as Daesh (so-called ‘Islamic State’) and Jabhat Fateh al-Sham (formerly Jabhat an-Nusra), whose widespread violence has included attacks against Christians, Christian-owned property and church buildings.
-In Raqqah and some other areas, Christians have been forced either to convert to Islam, be subjugated under the jizya tax system, face execution or flee – leading to mass displacement.
-Elsewhere, military offensives by various parties in predominantly Christian areas have also led to mass displacement of Christians, while many in Government-controlled areas, including Christians, have fled to avoid military conscription.
-In February 2015 in Hasakah province, a military offensive was accompanied by the mass abduction by Daesh of more than 250 Christians (almost all of whom had been released by the end of February 2016).
+The greatest challenges for Syria’s Christian communities have been in those areas controlled by extremist groups, such as Daesh (so-called ‘Islamic State’) and Hayat Tahrir al-Sham, whose widespread violence has included attacks against Christians, Christian-owned property and church buildings.
+Mass displacement of Christians has not been reversed following the military defeat of Daesh in its strongholds of Raqqa and Deir ez-Zour in late 2017.
+Within predominantly Kurdish areas, indigenous Christian communities have enjoyed reasonable accommodation, though some church leaders have expressed concern that aggressive assertion of Kurdish identity has at times marginalised or been coercive towards Christian communities.
+Elsewhere, military offensives by various parties in areas with a Christian presence have caused Christians to be displaced and churches to suffer collateral damage, while many in Government-controlled areas, including Christians, have fled to avoid military conscription.
 In all areas there is strong family and societal pressure against those who choose to leave Islam, and in extreme cases these responses are violent.
 Those considered apostates can face sanctions in the Shari’a personal status courts such as forcible divorce and removal of child custody.
 Those who choose to leave Islam are especially vulnerable in areas controlled by extremist groups.